bcit-ci/CodeIgniter/user_guide_src/source/database/query_builder.rst

 .. note:: order_by() was formerly known as orderby(), which has been
 	removed.

-.. note:: random ordering is not currently supported in Oracle or MSSQL
+.. note:: Random ordering is not currently supported in Oracle and
-	drivers.
-These will default to 'ASC'.
+	will default to ASC instead.

 $this->db->limit()
 ==================